Kamli (2022 film): Plot

 There are two interpretations of the ending.
 The first is that Hina imagined Amaltas, fantasizing of herself as the folk-tale character of Princess Harmala.
-She had imagined Amaltas based on photos she has seen at Zeenat's.
+She had imagined Amaltas based on the photos she has seen at Zeenat's.
 As shown in the end, Hina knew how to swim all along and did not need to be rescued the day she met Amaltas.
-The second interpretation is that Amaltas is ghost who appears to desperate women, gives them hope and then abandons them.
+The second interpretation is that Amaltas is a ghost who appears to desperate women, gives them hope and then abandons them.
 He must have appeared to Sakina, who recognized his smell on Hina.
 He must also have appeared to Zeenat, who sadly burns his photo in the end.